Ivapol2005/tarotAI/README.md

 Open-Source Tarot Readings Powered by LLM

 ## Installation
+You don't have to install anything.
+You may use app remotely with the internet.

-To install and run the tarotAI application on your PC, you will need to follow these steps.
+However to install and run the tarotAI application on your PC, you will need to follow these steps.
 This guide assumes you have Python and Git installed.
 If not:
  - install Python (preferably the latest version): https://www.python.org/downloads/
  - install git: https://git-scm.com/downloads